dlavric/terraform-variables/README.md

 commands will detect it and remind you to do so if necessary.
 ```

-- Apply the changes with Terraform
+- Apply the changes with `terraform apply`
 ```shell
 terraform apply